Kim-Delicious/Archipelago_IslesOfSeaAndSky/worlds/isles_of_sea_and_sky/docs/setup_en.md

-# IslesOfSeaAndSky Randomizer Setup Guide
+# Isles Of Sea And Sky Randomizer Setup Guide

 ### Required Software

-- IslesOfSeaAndSky from the [Steam page](https://store.steampowered.com/app/391540) // Needs real link
+- Isles Of Sea And Sky from the [Steam page](https://store.steampowered.com/app/1233070/Isles_of_Sea_and_Sky/)
 - Archipelago from the [Archipelago Releases Page](https://github.com/ArchipelagoMW/Archipelago/releases)
+- Delta Patcher from the [Delta Patcher Page](https://www.romhacking.net/utilities/704/)

 ### First time setup

-Start the IslesOfSeaAndSky client from your Archipelago folder and input `/auto_patch <Your IslesOfSeaAndSky Install Directory>` at the bottom.

-This directory is usually located at `C:\Program Files\Steam\steamapps\IslesOfSeaAndSky`, but it can be different depending on your installation.
-You can easily find the directory by opening the IslesOfSeaAndSky directory through Steam by right-clicking
-IslesOfSeaAndSky in your library and selecting `Manage -> Browse local files`.
-Then, on Windows you can see the directory that you need at the top of the window that opens.

-After using the `/auto_patch` command, **Archipelago will make an IslesOfSeaAndSky folder within the Archipelago install location.** That folder contains the version of IslesOfSeaAndSky you will use for Archipelago.
-(If you update Archipelago, you will need to redo this set-up.)

-**Linux Users**: The Linux installation is mostly similar, however, IslesOfSeaAndSky will be installed on Steam as the Linux variant.
-Since this randomizer only supports the Windows version, we must fix this, by right-click the game in Steam, going to `Properties -> Compatibility`, and checking `Force the use of a specific Steam Play compatibility tool`.
-This downloads the Windows version of IslesOfSeaAndSky to use instead of the Linux version.
-If the play button is greyed out in Steam, be sure to go to `Settings -> Compatibility` and toggle `Enable Steam Play for all other titles`.
+First, the game needs to be patched in order to be compatibale with Archipelago.

+Open up Delta Patcher, and there will be two folder icons.
+One with 'Original File', and the other with 'XDelta Patch'.
+Click on 'Original File' Icon, and use the prompt window to find the game directory.
+This is usually located `C:\Program Files\Steam\steamapps\IslesOfSeaAndSky`
+Inside the game directory select the **data.win** file.

+Now, click on the second icon, 'XDelta Patch', and navigate to your download of the Isles Of Sea And Sky APWorld, and find the data folder.
+It will likely be here: `C:\..\Archipelago\worlds\isles_of_sea_and_sky\data` Inside you will find the **patch.xDelta** file.
+Select it, then click **Apply Patch**

 ### Connect to the MultiServer

-Make sure both IslesOfSeaAndSky **from the Archipelago folder** and its client are running.
-(IslesOfSeaAndSky will ask for a save slot to play on.
-Archipelago IslesOfSeaAndSky does not overwrite vanilla saves, but you may want to back up your save as a precaution.)
+Make sure both Isles Of Sea And Sky and its Client are running.

 In the top text box of the client, type the `IP Address` (or `Hostname`) and `Port` separated with a `:` symbol.
 (Ex. `archipelago.gg:38281`)